Asthma and school

 Include a list of triggers that make your child's asthma worse, such as:

 - Smells from chemicals and cleaning products

 - Grass and weeds

 - Rooms that are moldy or damp

 Provide details about your child's asthma medicines and how to take them, including:

 Lastly, your child's doctor and parent or guardian's signatures should be on the action plan as well.

-Who should have a copy of your child's school asthma action plan?
+These staff should each have a copy of your child's asthma action plan: